SELINA-team/SELINA.py/README.md

 ### Preprocess of query data

 This step is to normalize, convert the genes to version hg38 and symbol names, perform dimension reduction and clustering for your data.
 SELINA supports 3 formats of input: `plain`,`h5` and `mtx`.
 The gene by cell matrix is in plain format.
 Below are examples of the commands for preprocessing different formats of input data.
 We provide an example query file with plain format in the demos folder.
+Test on the example data can be finished within minute.

 ```
 #mtx